 Mr. Dashefsky represents a variety of multi-national corporations and private companies in various industries, most notably, the private equity and life science/healthcare industries.

-- Pfizer Inc. in various acquisitions, investments, dispositions, and licensings, including its acquisition of Therachon Holding AG (a privately held clinical-stage biotechnology company focused on rare diseases); an equity investment in, along with the option to acquire, Vivet Therapeutics (a gene therapy company focused on treatments for inherited liver disorders); the formation of Cerevel Therapeutics (a new biopharmaceutical company focused on developing drug candidates to treat central nervous system disorders) with Bain Capital whereby Pfizer contributed a portfolio of pre-commercial neuroscience assets to Cerevel in return for a 25% equity position in the company, while Bain Capital committed $350 million with the ability to provide additional capital; its acquisition of Bamboo Therapeutics Inc. (a biotechnology company focused on developing gene therapies for the treatment of patients with certain rare diseases); the sale of assets related to the treatment of cognitive impairment associated with schizophrenia (CIAS) to Biogen; its acquisition and subsequent sale of InnoPharma (a sterile product development company); and its acquisition of NextWave Pharmaceuticals (a specialty pharmaceutical company focused on the development of products for the treatment of attention deficit/hyperactivity disorder (ADHD) and related central nervous system (CNS) disorders); an exclusive collaboration with Beam Therapeutics Inc. focused on in vivo base editing programs for three targets for rare genetic diseases of the liver, muscle and central nervous system; a worldwide exclusive licensing agreement with Akcea Therapeutics for AKCEA-ANGPTL3-LRx, an investigational antisense therapy being developed to treat patients with certain cardiovascular and metabolic diseases; and a worldwide licensing agreement with OPKO Health, granting Pfizer exclusive rights to develop and commercialize OPKO's long-acting human growth hormone for the treatment of growth hormone deficiency in adults and children.
+- Pfizer Inc. in various acquisitions, investments, dispositions, and licensings, including its acquisition of Therachon Holding AG (a privately held clinical-stage biotechnology company focused on rare diseases); an equity investment in, along with the option to acquire, Vivet Therapeutics (a gene therapy company focused on treatments for inherited liver disorders); the formation of Cerevel Therapeutics (a new biopharmaceutical company focused on developing drug candidates to treat central nervous system disorders) with Bain Capital whereby Pfizer contributed a portfolio of pre-commercial neuroscience assets to Cerevel in return for a 25% equity position in the company, while Bain Capital committed $350 million with the ability to provide additional capital; its acquisition of Bamboo Therapeutics Inc. (a biotechnology company focused on developing gene therapies for the treatment of patients with certain rare diseases); the sale of assets related to the treatment of cognitive impairment associated with schizophrenia (CIAS) to Biogen; its acquisition and subsequent sale of InnoPharma (a sterile product development company); its acquisition of NextWave Pharmaceuticals (a specialty pharmaceutical company focused on the development of products for the treatment of attention deficit/hyperactivity disorder (ADHD) and related central nervous system (CNS) disorders); an exclusive collaboration with Beam Therapeutics Inc. focused on in vivo base editing programs for three targets for rare genetic diseases of the liver, muscle and central nervous system; a worldwide exclusive licensing agreement with Akcea Therapeutics for AKCEA-ANGPTL3-LRx, an investigational antisense therapy being developed to treat patients with certain cardiovascular and metabolic diseases; and a worldwide licensing agreement with OPKO Health, granting Pfizer exclusive rights to develop and commercialize OPKO's long-acting human growth hormone for the treatment of growth hormone deficiency in adults and children.

-- Harbour Point Capital in various acquisitions and investments, including its investments in Aligned Modern Health (a provider of retail-based health and wellness services), Oak Street Health (a population health business operating primary care clinics focused on Medicare beneficiaries), AdvantageCare Rehabilitation and its affiliated companies (providers of rehabilitation, home care and healthcare consulting services), and InSight Telepsychiatry (a leading national telepsychiatry services provider), and InSight Telepsychiatry in its merger with telehealth and telepsychiatry provider Regroup Therapy to form Array Behavioral Care, and Midwest Medical Transport Company (a provider of interfacility transportation for large and mid-sized healthcare systems, critical access hospitals, and long-term care providers).
+- Harbour Point Capital in various acquisitions and investments, including its investments in Aligned Modern Health (a provider of retail-based health and wellness services), Oak Street Health (a population health business operating primary care clinics focused on Medicare beneficiaries), AdvantageCare Rehabilitation and its affiliated companies (providers of rehabilitation, home care and healthcare consulting services), InSight Telepsychiatry (a leading national telepsychiatry services provider), InSight Telepsychiatry in its merger with telehealth and telepsychiatry provider Regroup Therapy to form Array Behavioral Care, and Midwest Medical Transport Company (a provider of interfacility transportation for large and mid-sized healthcare systems, critical access hospitals, and long-term care providers).

 - Ingersoll-Rand plc in its acquisition of GPSI Holdings, a leading provider of telematics solutions, from Falconhead Capital.